A non-Standard Standard Model: The non-Standard Model

-\item Re-scaling the iquark fields cannot cancel the relative scale difference between $\Bold{H}^{+}$ and $\Bold{H}^{-}$ since they are $\newew$ conjugate to each other (unless $\kappa^+=\kappa^-$).
+\item Re-scaling the iquark fields cannot cancel the relative scale difference between $\Bold{H}^{+}$ and $\Bold{H}^{-}$ since they are $\newew$-conjugate to each other (unless $\kappa^+=\kappa^-$).
 Consequently, these factors are not trivial and it was already shown that their ratio is not altered by renormalization.
 The effect of the constants $\kappa^+$ and $\kappa^-$ is to re-scale the charge $e$ in (\ref{representation}).
 Note that the $SU_S(3)$ coupling strengths are not altered as long as $\kappa^++\kappa^-=1$.
-That is, $\kappa^++\kappa^-=1$ guarantees $SU_S(3)$ intrinsic and extrinsic charge equality under $U(2)$ outer automorphisms.
+That is, $\kappa^++\kappa^-=1$ guarantees $SU_S(3)$ intrinsic and extrinsic charge equality under $U(2)$ gauge transformations.
+Consequently, strong-force interactions are not disturbed by weak-force coupling renormalization.